risen228/nextjs-effector/README.md

 By doing that, all our Effector units will be created with unique `sid` constant, so we can safely serialize them for sending to the client. `reactSsr` option is used to replace all `effector-react` imports with `effector-react/scope` version to ensure that `useStore`, `useEvent`, and the other hooks respect the scope that was passed using `Provider`.

-The second thing you need to do is to enhance your `App` using `withEffector` HOC:
+The second thing you need to do is to enhance your `App` by using `withEffector` HOC:

 ```tsx
 /* pages/_app.tsx */